There is a reason some 14 million people visit Tuscany, Italy every year.

 The days ride finishes where it started after you complete the loop back to the castle.

 Now for those of you that are thinking “Wait.
-How do we get out there, do we have to ride the whole way from Florence?”
+We’re in Florence how do we get out there, do we have to ride the whole way from Florence?”

 No, the meeting point is located in downtown Florence, and it is here that you meet your guides and fellow bikers.
 Once everyone arrives it’s time to jump into the vans that take you to the castle.
 Easy!